 Hooey Logo

 The Hooey logo is a graphic-textual combination featuring both an image and text.
 The first element is a round icon with an “H” in the center.
-The letter is anthropomorphic, as in its rotated form, it resembles a cowboy with raised arms.
-Its legs are spread wide, and on its head is a hat, which is where this brand began.
-To make the glyph resemble a human figure, designers elongated the side strokes.
-The bold stripes reach the edge of the circle and merge with the thin frame.
-The headwear is drawn with a single continuous line, reminiscent of a surfer’s rope, used by athletes to tie their leg to the board, and also a chasing whip used by riders to tame bulls.
+The letter is anthropomorphic, as it resembles a cowboy with raised arms in its rotated form.
+Its legs are spread wide, and on its head is a hat, where this brand began.
+Designers elongated the side strokes to make the glyph resemble a human figure.
+The bold stripes reach the circle’s edge and merge with the thin frame.
+The headwear is drawn with a single continuous line, reminiscent of a surfer’s rope, used by athletes to tie their leg to the board, and a chasing whip used by riders to tame bulls.

 To the right of the round symbol is the brand name.
 It is very large and almost matches the height of the adjacent icon.
-The inscription is in massive uppercase letters.
+The inscription is in massive, uppercase letters.
 All lines are wide, making the inter-letter spaces narrow.
 Despite its boldness, the word is easily readable due to its high color contrast: black glyphs stand out well against a white background.
-The clarity is enhanced by the absence of serifs.
+The absence of serifs enhances clarity.

 Font and Colors